david-saint/openinsight/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the [package.json](package.json) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.